 Linking lawmakers, self-advocates, and families to make a difference for individuals with disabilities.

-- Fill the Slots and End the Wait
+- Fund 500 New Waiver Slots to End the Wait

 - Increase Funding for Infants and Toddlers with Disabilities